alexbasista/terraform-tfe-workspacer/README.md

   }
 }
 ```

+See the [tests](./tests) directory for more examples, and visit the sections below for optional configurations/features.

 ### With VCS
 The optional `vcs_repo` input variable expects a map of key/value pairs with up to four attributes (`branch` and `ingress_submodules` are optional).